Translate (

 - Birth certificates

-- School and medical records (immunization records)
+- School and medical records (include immunization records)

-- Driver’s license, car registration
+- Driver’s License and car registration details

-- Medicare card and Centrelink information
+- Medicare card, Healthcare card and Centrelink information

 - Lease, rental, mortgage and insurance papers